Warner Center, Los Angeles: History

 In 2011, the Los Angeles Daily News quoted City Planner Ken Bernstein as describing a new vision for Warner Center as more "cosmopolitan, 21st century."
 The paper added: "The plan would allow 40-story skyscrapers.
 Small retail shops — where locals could walk to buy basics — would be encouraged, in an area now dominated by national chains and big malls.
 The long superblocks and six-lane thoroughfares would be 'cut up' by adding paseos and crosswalks to create a more intimate feel for pedestrians."

 In 2012 the City Council approved the Village at Westfield Topanga - which included a new Costco, as well as a massive retail, dining, and entertainment development that would combine with two existing Westfield Warner Center malls (Westfield Topanga Mall and Westfield Promenade Mall).

 The 34 acre, The Promenade, was sold in March 2022 to sports owner and real estate developer Stan Kroenke for approximately $150 million.
-A month later, Kroenke bought an adjacent vacant 13-story office building, officially named the Landmark building, on 31 acre of parking lots and landscaping for $175 million, formerly occupied by health insurer Anthem Inc. The combined property is being developed into a lifestyle and entertainment district called the Rams Village at Warner Center which includes the permanent team headquarters and practice facility for the Los Angeles Rams.
+A month later, Kroenke bought an adjacent vacant 13-story office building on 31 acre of parking lots and landscaping for $175 million, formerly occupied by health insurer Anthem Inc. The combined property is being developed into a lifestyle and entertainment district called the Rams Village at Warner Center which includes the permanent team headquarters and practice facility for the Los Angeles Rams.
 The Village shopping center was also purchased by Kroenke in January 2023 for $325-million bringing his total property ownership to 100 acres.

 Transit

-In October 2005, the Orange Line was established creating an east–west link across the San Fernando Valley linking Warner Center with North Hollywood and the Metro Red Line.
-In June 2012, the Orange Line was expanded to include a north–south line connecting Warner Center with Chatsworth and the Metrolink system.
+In October 2005, the Orange Line busway was established creating an east–west link across the San Fernando Valley.
+The route will now link Warner Center with the neighborhood of North Hollywood and the Metro Red Line.
+In June 2012, the busway route was expanded to include a north–south portion connecting Warner Center with the neighborhood of Chatsworth and the Metrolink system.
 The G Line (name changed in 2020) no longer serves Warner Center and is replaced with Metro Route 601 which runs between the Canoga station and Warner Center.